-Nineteen-year-old George Blaeholder was signed as an amateur free agent by coach Jimmy Austin of the St. Louis Browns before the 1923 season ("This fellow looked good in a few games that I watched, that I took the liberty to sign him for our club," Austin wrote in a letter to the St. Louis Post-Dispatch in early '23) and spent five years in the minors (1923-1927) plus a couple of one-night stands with the Browns in 1925 and 1927.
-After finishing out 1927 with the Tulsa Oilers and going 26-9 while pitching 313 innings the Browns brought him up to stay in 1928.
+Nineteen-year-old George Blaeholder was signed as an amateur free agent by coach Jimmy Austin of the St. Louis Browns before the 1923 season ("This fellow looked good in a few games that I watched, that I took the liberty to sign him for our club," Austin wrote in a letter to the St. Louis Post-Dispatch in early 1923) and spent five years in the minors (1923-1927) plus a couple of one-night stands with the Browns in 1925 and 1927.
+After finishing out 1927 with the Tulsa Oilers and going 26-9 while pitching 313 innings, the Browns brought him up to stay in 1928.

-George wasn't quite ready to look for other work just yet and dropped down a step to the Milwaukee Brewers of the American Association and spent the next six years pitching about like he did in the majors.
-Of the six years with the AA team he did have two years above .500 when he went 7-6 in 1939 and 9-7 in 1941.
+George wasn't quite ready to look for other work just yet and dropped down a step to the Milwaukee Brewers of the American Association and spent the next six years pitching about like he had done in the majors.
+Of the six years with the AA team, he did have two years above .500 when he went 7-6 in 1939 and 9-7 in 1941.
 George finally gave the game up and ended his eleven-year minor league run with a 139-103 record and a 4.13 ERA, while pitching 2,121 innings.

 Besides the things we know are true - Blaeholder pitching 20 years in professional baseball, appearing in 852 games while pitching 4,035 innings - there is the story that George had a lot to do with developing the pitch called the "slider".
 One could say he was around long enough to have done it.
 In referance to George's "slider" or "nickel curve", depending on who you are talking with, during 1929, George's second full year in the majors, the young man led the American League in shutouts with four.

-As things go, on May 21, 1931 he threw Babe Ruth his 600th home run pitch, and as time went on George wound up by leading all baseball by giving up 176 home runs in 1,914 innings (one each 11 innings), during his major league career, of which Lou Gehrig counted for 13.
+As things go, on May 21, 1931 he threw Babe Ruth his 600th home run pitch, and as time went on George wound up by leading all baseball by giving up 176 home runs in 1,914 innings (one each 11 innings), during his major league career, of which Lou Gehrig accounted for 13.
 He led the league in home runs allowed in both 1928 and 1933; he also led the circuit in hits allowed in 1934.

 Notable Achievements